The Elements panel Window > Panels > Elements helps you manage all the Elements in the current layer.

 The list in the panel also shows the properties of each element: name, position in the glyph, whether they are locked or unlocked, number of references the element has and its colours.

 To edit element properties, open the Properties section using the button on the top-right of the panel.
 Element properties can be edited even if an element is locked.
 Changes to the element’s properties, except its name and text note, are applied only to that particular copy of the element.
-If an element is locked (which is usually the case with references), you cannot edit its contours.
+If an element is locked (which is usually the case with references), you cannot edit its contours or drag-drop to reorder the contours within the element.
 Once an element is unlocked, you can edit its contours, but this will change all element references in all glyphs referencing to this element.

 Type in the Name field and press Enter to name or rename the currently selected element.
 A named element can be accessed in the Gallery panel.
 Renaming an element doesn’t break element references, instead all elements that reference the renamed element get renamed accordingly.